12 Fluid Statics & the Hydrostatic Equation

 Introduction

-In aerodynamic problem solving, a primary concern is describing and understanding the motion or dynamics of the air.
-First, remember that air is just one type of fluid, for which there are many types in the form of gases and liquids.
-However, suppose the fluid is not moving or stationary, which is commonly called a stagnant fluid.
-In that case, its characteristics or properties (e.g., its pressure, density, etc.) can be described more easily using the physical principles of fluid statics.
+In fluid mechanics, a primary concern is describing and understanding the motion or dynamics of the fluid, i.e., the field of fluid dynamics.
+First, remember that air is just one type of fluid, for which there are many other types in the form of gases and liquids.
+However, suppose the fluid is not moving or stationary, commonly called a stagnant fluid.
+In that case, its characteristics and properties (e.g., its pressure, density, etc.) can be described more easily using the physical principles of fluid statics.

 A fluid in static equilibrium can be defined as a state where every fluid particle is either at rest or has no relative motion with respect to the other particles in the fluid.
-There are no viscous forces on stagnant fluids because there is no relative motion between the fluid elements.
+No viscous forces act on stagnant fluids because there is no relative motion between the fluid elements.
 Under these conditions, two types of forces on the fluid must be considered:

-The term hydrostatics often refers to the field of fluid statics in general.
-Hydrostatic principles apply to all fluids, both gases and liquids.
-However, hydrostatic principles are frequently used to analyze liquids and other predominantly incompressible fluids, i.e., fluids with constant density.
+The term hydrostatics is often used to refer to the field of fluid statics in general.
+Therefore, hydrostatic principles apply to all fluids, both gases and liquids.
+However, hydrostatics are frequently used to analyze liquids and other predominantly incompressible fluids, i.e., fluids that can be assumed to have constant density.
 The term aerostatics or pneumatics is used when the principles of fluid statics are applied to gases such as air, which are compressible fluids.
 Examples of engineering problems that could be analyzed by using hydrostatics and aerostatics include the following:

-6. The properties of the atmosphere on Earth or other planets.
+- The properties of the atmosphere on Earth and other planets.

 Learning Objectives